curriculr/curriculr.github.io/_docs/configuration.md

 This is where the course's 100 points are divided among three categories: `assessments`, `attendance`, and `participation`.
 The `assessments` category is further divided into three levels: assessments at the `lecture` level, assessments at the `unit` level (a unit contains many lectures), assessments at the `course` level (a course contains many units).

 The values under each assessment level can be changed to whatever makes sense to the instructor.
-One instructor might choose only one final exam and no mid-term exam(s) at the `course` level, an invideo quizzes at the lecture level and nothing under the unit level, Another instructor might choose to have a distribution similar to the one above.
+One instructor might choose only one final exam and no mid-term exam(s) at the `course` level, an in-video quizzes at the lecture level and nothing under the unit level, Another instructor might choose to have a distribution similar to the one above.
 Regardless of what distribution is adopted, the sum of all points under all categories and levels must be 100.

 {% highlight yaml %}
 letters: